The dimensions of accessibility: proximity, opportunities, values: The dimensions of accessibility

 \subsection{Proximity access and Opportunity access}

 Not all services have the same functions and frequency of use, and therefore, accessing different amenities can be described on various scales of distance (or time).
-Services that people need for everyday needs, such as \textit{grocery stores}, \textit{pharmacies}, \textit{banks}, or \textit{restaurants}, can be studied through the lens of \textbf{proximity}.
-The proximity that one has in one's surrounding area is replicable at different city sizes, starting from the centre of a small town and moving up to a vibrant neighbourhood in a megalopolis.
-Why do people move from rural areas or small towns to big cities?
-The need for \textbf{opportunity} fuels people's movement towards big cities.
-Opportunities in cities are on a different spatial scale compared to proximity services: we need fast mobility to be able to reach an increasing amount of \textit{jobs}, a city \textit{stadium}, a large opera \textit{theatre} or \textit{museum} and a historical \textit{monument}~\cite{hill2024beyond}.
+Services that people need for everyday needs, such as \textit{grocery stores}, \textit{pharmacies}, \textit{banks}, or \textit{restaurants}, can be studied through the lens of \textbf{proximity}. \MOD{The level of local proximity experienced in a neighbourhood can be reproduced regardless of a city’s overall size}, starting from the centre of a small town and moving up to a vibrant neighbourhood in a megalopolis.
+Why then do people move from rural areas or small towns to big cities?
+It is the need for \textbf{opportunity} fuels people's movement towards big cities.
+Opportunities in cities are on a different spatial scale compared to proximity services: we need fast mobility to be able to reach a particular kind of \textit{job}, a city \textit{stadium}, a large opera \textit{theatre} or \textit{museum} and a historical \textit{monument}~\cite{hill2024beyond}.
 The two scales of proximity and opportunity are only marginally correlated.
-For example, I can only reach a stadium in terms of proximity if I live near one.
-Also, I would consider myself very lucky to have found a suitable job within a 15-minute walk from my home in a city like Tokyo.
+For example, \MOD{one can only reach a stadium in terms of proximity if they live near one.
+Also, one would consider themselves very lucky to have found a suitable job within a 15-minute walk from their home in a city like Tokyo, which still has a very good proximity accessibility~\cite{brunoUniversalFrameworkInclusive}}.
 Therefore, we argue that these two accessibility scales could ideally be \textbf{independent dimensions} of accessibility.
 We could easily think of measuring the two dimensions using independent metrics.
 For instance, if the {\em proximity} $A_i$ of a location $i$ is calculated as the number of opportunities within 15 minutes,

 and the {\em opportunity} is calculated as the number of opportunities between 15 and 60 minutes,

 then these two metrics will \textit{theoretically} be independent, meaning that their values can be arbitrarily different if the services are located primarily on proximity or mostly remotely.
 Here $O_{ij}$ is the number of opportunities in $j$ seizable from $i$ and the function $\Theta_{t_1<t<t_2}$ filters only the opportunities between $t_1$ and $t_2$.